ska-telescope/lmc-base-classes/docs/src/concepts/failure-guidelines.rst

 <ska_control_model.TaskStatus.COMPLETED>`, otherwise it should be
 :obj:`TaskStatus.FAILED <ska_control_model.TaskStatus.FAILED>`.

 In the case of an abnormal failure, if there is an associated ``Exception``, it should be logged before the task is completed.
-The ``task_callback`` provides an exception convenience argument which logs the ``Exception``, :code:`ex`, that is passed in and sets the task's associated result to the tuple :code:`(ResultCode.FAILED, str(ex))`.
-If you want a different result, there is no requirement to use the ``task_callback`` with the exception argument.
-However, it is still recommended to always log the exception for abnormal failures, even if supplying a different result.
+The ``task_callback`` provides an exception convenience argument which logs the ``Exception`` that is passed in and sets the task's associated result by default to the tuple ``(ResultCode.FAILED, str(exception))``.
+If you want a different result, the default can be overridden by using the result argument together with the exception argument.
+There is no requirement to use the ``task_callback`` with the exception argument, but it's still recommended to always log the exception for abnormal failures, even if supplying a different result.